bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 01:07:45

 Great.
-And this is the reason why we wanted to push the DCNET round to the third broadcast instead of the second.
+And this is the reason why we wanted to push the DC-net round to the third broadcast instead of the second.
 So This was the thing I've shown you on the previous slides, right?
-In the naive version, we run key exchange, then already DCNET, and then we need to check with the others if disruption happened.
+In the naive version, we run key exchange, then already DC-net, and then we need to check with the others if disruption happened.
-Then the DCnet round would be in the, the DCnet message would be in the second round.
+Then the DC-net round would be in the, the DC-net message would be in the second round.
-But here what we act, what we here do is to this commitments to the DCnet And then sending the DCnet only in the third round, we move the DCnet to the third round and we make this interleaving of two here possible.
+But here what we act, what we here do is to this commitments to the DC-net And then sending the DC-net only in the third round, we move the DC-net to the third round and we make this interleaving of two here possible.
 Yeah, and now if you count the number of rounds, if you have F malicious users, then we need 4 plus 2 F broadcast rounds.
 And this is better than previous work, which was the original CoinShuffle, which was just all of NF rounds.
 So much slower.